Melbourne, Australia has been voted as the most livable city for six years running now. No wonder I chose to live in Melbourne.

 There’s so much!
 Seriously, l loved living in Melbourne so much, I think it’s my favorite city in the world as of now.

-ANYWAY, the important part of all this is the money.
-I worked and I made some decent money because my venue was an anomaly.
+BUT, the important part of all this was the money.
+I worked and I made some decent money because my venue was somewhat of an anomaly.
 I got $25/ hour, which very few places offer.
 Most would get paid about $21 or $22/ hour.
-(The more popular and touristy the area, the likelihood that they will pay you more increases from what I saw there.)
+(The more popular and touristy the area, the likelihood that they will pay you more from what I saw there.)

-I also had a easy cafe gig where I got $18/ hour.
-I just worked a few hours a week there.
+I also had an easy cafe gig where I got $18/ hour.
+I just worked a few hours a week there for extra cash.

-So how much did we pay? $340 a week!
+So how much did we pay for our rental in Melbourne? $340 a week!
 (That’s $260 USD) including everything.
 Everything being electric, water, and wifi.
+And yes, that’s per week because that’s how they do things here.

 This is pretty standard for the area, but I think we lucked out a bit with what we got.
 We found similarly priced places, but they were stuffing three couples in a tiny house or you had a plethora of random roomies in a rundown townhouse.
 Some places had people paying to sleep on the couch…uhm, no. I’m too old for that *ish.